A hidden sewer issue can cost thousands after you move in. So it’s fair to ask: Should I get a sewer inspection before buying a house?

 2. Avoiding Massive Repair Costs

-Repairing or replacing sewer lines can be extraordinarily expensive, often requiring excavation of the yard and disruption of the ground around a home.
+For example, the cost of a sewer lateral inspection in Emmaus, PA is $275.
+Many property owners are financially responsible for the condition of their sewer laterals.
 The cost is negligible compared to the peace of mind and savings you get by addressing these issues upfront.
 Scheduling a sewer inspection when buying a house can give you a clear understanding of what might need fixing and help you budget for potential repairs.

 3. Negotiating Leverage in Purchasing